1989 Baltimore Orioles

 The biggest trade had come in December of 1988 when the team finally acceded to Eddie Murray's more-than two-year-old request to be moved.
 Murray was sent to the Los Angeles Dodgers for minor league shortstop Juan Bell and relievers Ken Howell and Brian Holton.

-Minor-leaguer Mike Devereaux was talked about in the Murray trade discussions, and during spring training, Hemond sent Mike Morgan to Los Angeles to get Devereaux.
-While the Orioles were in Florida, Hemond also traded for Phil Bradley, giving up Howell; he got Bob Melvin for Terry Kennedy and picked up 29-year-old Dave Johnson, who had led the American Association in wins in 1988.
+Minor-leaguer Mike Devereaux was talked about in the Murray trade discussions, and during spring training, Hemond sent P Mike Morgan to Los Angeles to get Devereaux.
+While the Orioles were in Florida, Hemond also traded for Phil Bradley, giving up Howell; he got Bob Melvin for Terry Kennedy in a swap of catchers, and picked up 29-year-old pitcher Dave Johnson, who had led the American Association in wins in 1988.

 Veterans Fred Lynn (traded for Chris Hoiles), Mike Boddicker (traded for Brady Anderson and Curt Schilling), Scott McGregor, Don Aase and Doug Sisk, all released, and Tom Niedenfuer, granted free agency, all were gone from the 1988 roster.